aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/document/_index.md

  }

  // 2 -  A bulleted list:
- // This list will apply an indent and a bullet symbol ("\ufffd") before each paragraph.
+ // This list will apply an indent and a bullet symbol ("\u2022") before each paragraph.
- // Deeper levels of this list will use different symbols, such as "\ufffd" and "?". builder.getListFormat().setList(doc.getLists().add(ListTemplate.BULLET_DEFAULT));
+ // Deeper levels of this list will use different symbols, such as "\u25a0" and "\u25cb". builder.getListFormat().setList(doc.getLists().add(ListTemplate.BULLET_DEFAULT));

  for (int i = 0; i < 9; i++) {